Here's our list of the best full face snorkel masks in 2018, and which ones you really need to avoid!

-Seaview 180° Snorkel Masks come in 3 sizes, including an XS for children.
-They have also released a big range of new colors for 2018.
+Wildhorn Outfitters Seaview 180° Snorkel Masks comes in 3 sizes, including an XS for children.
+They have also released a huge big range of new colors for 2018.

-The Wildhorn Outfitters SeaView 180° Panoramic Snorkel Mask is the best selling full face snorkel mask on Amazon!
+The Wildhorn Outfitters SeaView 180° Panoramic Snorkel Mask is the best selling full face snorkel mask on Amazon - for good reason!

-#3 - Tribord EasyBreath (New Version) Snorkel Mask
+#3 - Tribord Subea EasyBreath (New Version) Snorkel Mask

-The Tribord EasyBreath full face snorkel mask is very well designed and made with good quality materials.
-It's not a cheap version of an expensive brand.
+The Tribord Subea EasyBreath full face snorkel mask is very well designed and made with good quality materials.
+This is not a cheap version of an expensive brand.
 This is a great mask at a very good price.